owen-russell-lanning/Subtitle-Ripper/README.md

 # Subtitle-Ripper
-Rip subtitles from mp4 and convert them to SRT files.
+Rip subtitles from mp4 and converts them to SRT files.
 Works best with image-based subtitles.
 For Windows only.
 Places all subtitle languages inside the same file as the starting mp4 in srt files.